Watch this video to get the basics on this key ingredient in a well-diversified portfolio

 GENERALLY CONSIDERED THE MORE BORING, conservative part of an investor’s portfolio, bonds typically don’t get as much press as stocks do.
 And because they function differently from stocks and come in so many different flavors—Treasuries, municipals, corporate, high yield, etc.—they can be confusing.
-In the video above, Matthew Diczok, fixed income strategist for Merrill Lynch Wealth Management and Bank of America Private Bank, offers a clear, simple explanation of how bonds work and why they should be considered an important part of an investor’s strategy.
+In the video above, Matthew Diczok, fixed income strategist for the Chief Investment Office at Merrill and Bank of America Private Bank, offers a clear, simple explanation of how bonds work and why they should be considered an important part of an investor’s strategy.

 A well-diversified portfolio should include a mix of stocks, bonds and cash (the three major asset classes).
 How much of each you hold depends on your financial goals, risk tolerance, time horizon and liquidity, or cash, needs.
 When it comes to bonds (also referred to as fixed income), there’s a general rule of thumb: The more conservative you are as an investor, the more bonds you may want to own, relative to stocks (also known as equities).
-If you’re willing to accept a greater amount of risk—and have a longer time horizon to reach your investment goals—you may be more comfortable leaning more heavily into stocks than toward bonds.
+If you’re willing to accept a greater amount of risk—and have a longer time horizon to reach your investment goals—you may be more comfortable with stocks than with bonds.

 Connect with an advisor and start a conversation about your goals.